-With effect from 4 November 2024, this fund is closed to new subscriptions and switches in, except for W Shares or as otherwise may be authorised by the board of directors or the AIFM from time to time.
-The last subscriptions will be accepted at the fund's cut-off - 12:00 pm CET - on 4 November 2024.
-Please see below the list of ISINs that will be closed:
+With effect from 4 November 2024, this fund has been closed to new subscriptions and switches in, except for W Shares or as otherwise may be authorised by the board of directors or the AIFM from time to time.
+The last subscriptions were accepted at the fund's cut-off - 12:00 pm CET - on 4 November 2024.
+Please see below the list of ISINs that have been closed: